 The favourite dish that I made was the roti canai, but it was also the most difficult!

-We started by creating the cucur keria which are donuts made from purple and orange sweet potatoes that have been steamed then mashed to make them into dough.
+We started by creating the cucur keria which are donuts made from purple and orange sweet potatoes that have been steamed then mashed to make them into a dough.
 You then use flour to roll them into balls and put holes in them, ready for frying.

 Then we moved onto the rotis which are made from flour, warm water and butter.
 To throw them, you need to apply ghee to a surface and use your hands to toss and stretch them out.
 They’re very difficult to toss as it requires skilled wrist movements which take time to perfect.